mikhailsnnt/BlogRestApi/README.md

 ## Motivation
 This application is __blog REST service__.
-Wich was inspired by Spring RESTful Web Service course on Udemy.
+Wich was inspired by _Spring RESTful Web Services_ course on Udemy.

 ## Technology stack
 __Java 17__,